Season 20 of South Park: Why Was It so Terrible?

 2. The Political Stuff Was Lame

 But also, everything they say about Mr. Garrison as Trump has been said about Trump before, and they repeat the same jokes at his expense over and over again.
 How many times did it need to be restated that Garrison had no idea how to be president, for example?
 Like the member berries, Mr. Garrison's character in this season was a one-dimensional, boring character, about whom the show makes the same joke over and over and over ad nauseum.
-Trump is also a person with more satirical potential than this season of South Park gave him.
+Trump is a person with much more satirical potential than this season of South Park gave him.

 1. The Narrative Separates and Divides Main Characters